Awaran Tehsil: Geography

 Positioned between the northern edge of the Makran Coastal Range and the slopes of the Central Makran Range, Awaran tehsil covers roughly 13075 km2.

 It borders Ormara Tehsil to the south and divides Gishkaur Tehsil into two parts to its east and west.
-On its norther-western side it shares boundaries with Hoshab, Gowargo, and Gichk Tehsils, while Mashkay Tehsil lies to the north and Jhal Jhao Tehsil to the east.
+On its northern-western side it shares boundaries with Hoshab, Gowargo, and Gichk Tehsils, while Mashkay Tehsil lies to the north and Jhal Jhao Tehsil to the east.

 The landscape is largely uninhabited, hilly, and with elevations averaging around 1000 m.
 The terrain is arid, featuring ephemeral rivers and drought-resistant xerophytic vegetation.
 The 2013 earthquake caused notable structural damage across.

 Population

 As per the 2023 national census, Awaran tehsil has a population of 45,774, with 16,994 people residing in rural areas and 28,870 urban areas.
 The town of Awaran serves as the tehsil headquarters.
 There are 6,471 households, 2,486 in rural and 3,985 in urban settings.

 The overall literacy rate is 42.90%, including 50.90% among males and 34.92% among females, pointing to persistent educational disparities, particularly for women.